WingC4D/ObfAPI/README.md

 ---
 ### **Personal Learning Goals**
-- This project was a significant part of my journey in learning C since January.
+- This project was a significant part of my journey in learning Programming (Python) since January and starting to program with C in April.
 It pushed me to master difficult concepts like multi-level pointer manipulation, robust memory management, and clean API design.
 It serves as a tangible result of the incredible instruction provided by Boot.Dev & Maldev Academy,  respectively, and the inspiration drawn from the real-world work of security researchers.

 ---
 #### **Future Improvements & Known Limitations**